nicklockwood/iRate/README.md

     @property (nonatomic, assign) NSUInteger usesUntilPrompt;

 This is the minimum number of times the user must launch the app before they are prompted to rate it.
 This avoids the scenario where a user runs the app once, doesn't look at it for weeks and then launches it again, only to be immediately prompted to rate it.
 The minimum use count ensures that only frequent users are prompted.
 The prompt will appear only after the specified number of days AND uses has been reached.
-This defaults to 10 events.
 This defaults to 10 uses.

     @property (nonatomic, assign) NSUInteger eventsUntilPrompt;